Maine Coon Lifespan:

 by: Jamey from Tucson

-This tribute is for you my friend.
-I love you so much and will forever miss you.
-I haven't stopped thinking about you for one min.
-I will see you again some day and I will be able to rub your soft head and have you nibble on my chin.
+This tribute is for you, my friend.
+I love you and will always miss you.
+I think about you every minute.
+I will see you again someday, and I can rub your soft head and have you nibble on my chin.

 Jamey